ferstormblessed/EmikoCoppermind/README.md

 ## Technologies
 - .NET and C# through the creation of a WPF application
-- Excel: Use as main database due to client request
+- Excel: Used as main database due to client request